 The situation could yet worsen further.
 The amount of racial animosity, both against foreign blacks and against whites is on the rise.
 The man mainly responsible for South Africa’s descent into increasing racial animosity is Julius Malema, former leader of the ANC youth wing.
 The leader of the almost farcically-misnamed Economic Freedom Fighters has been in the process of building up his own power base by appealing to all those left behind by the ANC’s incompetent and corrupt misrule.
 From Malema himself we learn that “This country is still in the hands of white people… They have been enjoying themselves because they always owned our land… We are not calling for the slaughtering of white people, at least for now.
 What we are calling for is the peaceful occupation of the land and we don’t owe anyone an apology for that… White minorities be warned.
 We will take our land.
 It doesn’t matter how.
 It’s coming, unavoidable.
 The land will be taken by whatever means necessary [emphasis mine].”
 His use of “for now” is crucial, as it basically means “get ready for violent action in the near future”.
 This ramping up of rhetoric never ends well for anyone, whatever their race.

-To shore up his position, Zuma has joined in and thrown his support behind the EFF’s economically suicidal (and immoral) proposal to expropriate what remains of the white-owned farmland without compensation – even though no-one is sure of what race are the owners of the 78% of private land, according to the independent Institute of Race Relations – leading to warnings that he risks a race-war if he pushes the required legislation through.
+To shore up his position, Zuma has joined in and thrown his support behind the EFF’s economically suicidal (and immoral) proposal to expropriate the white-owned farmland without compensation – even though no-one is sure of what race are the owners of the 78% of private land, according to the independent Institute of Race Relations – leading to warnings that he risks a race-war if he pushes the required legislation through.
 In response to this, the head of the Boer Afrikaner Volksraad, Andreis Breytenbach said that his organisation – which has 40,000 members – would take expropriation of land without compensation as a “declaration of war”.
 “We are ready to fight back”, he said, “we need urgent mediation between us and the government”.
 “If this starts, it will turn into a racial war which we want to prevent”.
 The fact that white farmers are being culled at a rate of, by some estimates, 130 per 100,000 has lead to the deaths of between 1,701-3,000 farmers since 1994 and has worsened the situation considerably.